Living in Manchester vs Living in London

 The cost of living in Manchester vs London

 As you may expect, Manchester and London differ significantly in terms of their cost of living.
-In fact, London was named the fourth most expensive city in the world during the global cost of living crisis.
+In fact, London was named the fifth most expensive city in the world in 2026.
 With this in mind, many Londoners are making the move up north to handle the rising costs of living.

 But while Time Out Index named Manchester the least expensive world city in 2022, many still gravitate towards living in London, due to its job opportunities, culture and heritage.